For incoming students in Autumn Quarter 2018-19, the following changes to the IPS Master of Arts degree program will be implemented.

 Area of Specialization (20 units)

 Each student will select a specialization and complete a minimum of five courses, two of which will be completed during Year 1.
 Three additional specialization courses will be completed during Year 2.
-The specializations will be: Cyber Policy; Energy, Environment, and Natural Resources; Global Health; Governance and Democracy; and International Security.
+The specializations are: Cyber Policy; Energy, Environment, and Natural Resources; Global Health; Governance and Development; and International Security.
 See the Specializations page for more details.

 Practicum (8 units)